transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 you will not be able to view or manage ordering service details.
 ```

-This condition occurs in the blockchain console running on {{site.data.keyword.cloud_notm}} Private.
-On non-Chrome browsers you are required to accept a certificate in order for the console to properly communicate with the node.
-{: tsCauses}

-There are multiple ways to resolve this problem:
-1. In your Helm release notes, where your console browser URL is provided, there is also a note to go to a URL and accept the certificate.
-Browse to that URL and accept the certificate.
-Now open your ordering service.
-The error should no longer occur.
-2. If you can use a Chrome browser, open your blockchain console in Chrome and open your ordering service.
-The error does not occur.
-Note that you will need export your identities from your console wallet on your non-Chrome browser and then import them into the wallet on the Chrome browser for everything to continue working.
-{: tsResolve}

-This problem can also occur when the console has lost contact with your Kubernetes cluster on {{site.data.keyword.cloud_notm}}.
+This problem can occur when the console has lost contact with your Kubernetes cluster on {{site.data.keyword.cloud_notm}}.
 This can happen if your console has not recently communicated with your cluster, or if you have made changes to your cluster that have overridden the settings used by the {{site.data.keyword.blockchainfull_notm}} platform.
 {: tsCauses}

 You can renew the communication between your console and the {{site.data.keyword.IBM_notm}} Kubernetes service cluster on {{site.data.keyword.cloud_notm}} by clicking on the service instance of your console in your **Resource list** and clicking the **Refresh cluster** button.
 When the link between your cluster and your console has been refreshed, click the **Launch the IBM Blockchain Platform** button.